mantidproject/mantid/docs/source/algorithms/CreateWorkspace-v1.rst

 -----------

-This algorithm constructs a :ref:`MatrixWorkspace <MatrixWorkspace>` when passed a vector for each of the X, Y, E and Dx values.
+This algorithm constructs a :ref:`MatrixWorkspace <MatrixWorkspace>` when passed a vector for each of the X, Y and optionally E and Dx values.
+The E values of the output workspace will be zero if not provided.
 The unit for the X Axis can optionally be specified as any of the units in the Mantid `Unit Factory <http://www.mantidproject.org/Units>`__ (see `the list of units currently available
 <http://www.mantidproject.org/Units>`__).
 Multiple spectra may be